 7 Gilead is mine.
 And Manasseh is mine.
 Ephraim also is the strength of my head.
 Judah is my lawgiver.

 8 Moab is my wash-pot.
 Over Edom I will cast out my shoe.
-Philistia, triumph because of me."
+Over Philistia I shout in triumph."

 9 Who will bring me into the strong city?
 Who will lead me into Edom?